Wednesday, November 20, 2024

 But, of course, you can’t charge your e-bike battery if it isn’t being used often enough.
 Given this charging issue, it’s best if you get out and ride at least a couple of times per week.

-I suggest riding your electric bike as a fitness goal or at least a stress reliever (I use my Rad Mini Step-Thru for both).
+I suggest riding your electric bike as a fitness goal or at least a stress reliever (I use my Rad Step-Thru for both).
 Not only will you be taking care of your battery, but you’ll also be taking good care of yourself!

 To help you get started, read my guide on electric bike fitness.